-- Typically, decision trees are used as base learners. - Ensembles usually retrain learners on subsets of the data. - Multiple ways to get those subsets: - Resample original data with replacement: Bagging. - Resample original data by choosing troublesome points more often: Boosting. - The learners can also be retrained on modified versions of the original data (gradient boosting).
+- Typically, decision trees are used as base learners.
+Why? - Ensembles usually retrain learners on subsets of the data. - Multiple ways to get those subsets: - Bagging: resample original data with replacement:. - Boosting: 'resample' original data by choosing troublesome points more often. - The learners can also be retrained on modified versions of the original data (gradient boosting).